sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 Mention whether this feature/enhancement has got any requirements/dependencies/impact w.r.t. warmboot and fastboot.
 Ensure that existing warmboot/fastboot feature is not affected due to this design and explain the same.
 -->

-There should be no impact to Warmboot and Fastboot Design Impact.
+- When the feature is disabled, there should be no impact to Warmboot and Fastboot.
-The change is how fpmsyncd handle message from zebra.

-### Restrictions/Limitations

-n/a
+- When the feature is enabled, there will be no warmboot nor fastboot support.

+When the feature is enabled, NHG ID will be managed by FRR which will change after FRR related process or BGP container restart.
+We need a way to either let FRR preserve the ID or a way to correlate the NHGs, IDs and it's members before and after the restart.

+We will continue discussion on how we could support Warmboot/Fastboot for future enhancements.

 ### Testing Requirements/Design